 - talking through weekly themes

 - going to church

 - watching plays

 (Pupil Survey Responses)

 Class Led Worship:

-Throughout the year, classes have the opportunity to lead an act of whole school collective worship or a festival celebration.
-We invite parents and friends to share in these times of worship as part of the school family, either in school or at one of our churches.
+Every year, each class has the opportunity to lead an act of whole school collective worship.
+We invite parents and friends to share in these times of worship as part of the school family.

 Click here to see this this term's Worship Themes.